If you don’t feel good about your marketing, no one else will.

 Of course, the problem could be that your business is bad.
 If you know your products are mediocre, your service is unsatisfactory, your employees are searching for another job as you read these words, and your customers only offer lukewarm praise at best, then of course your marketing copy feels fake, misleading, and insincere.

 But most businesses we speak to have the opposite problem: They love their organization.
 They think they’re the bee’s knees.
 They’re frustrated that their marketing doesn’t represent how awesome they are.
-If this is the case, there could be a number root causes plaguing your marketing materials.
+When this is the case, it’s important to examine root causes before you throw your marketing team under the bus.

 No good marketer likes to be left out of the loop, yet it’s all too common for organizations with strict silos to inadvertently isolate their marketing team from what their other team members are doing.
 The less access your marketing team has to the rest of the company, the more watered down and generic their materials will become.